 - powerplant utilized capacity.

 The result indicates how likely AND serious an accident at that plant might be.
-According to my calculations, which converge with those published by MSNBC to a certain extent, the weighted risk of a significant incident ranks the US nuclear plants as follows:
+According to my calculations, which converge with those published by MSNBC to a certain extent, the weighted risk of a significant incident ranks the US nuclear plants is concentrated on the East Coast and in the South.
+The greatest disaster, if it will ever be one, should be expected in the New York / New Jersey area and / or in Pennsylvania.

 Map of nuclear reactors in the United States and potential risk.